Sidney VR

 The appeal of immersive music productions for VR

-I’m far from being able to get enthusiastic about every technical gimmick myself, but if you’re completely closed to it, you’re bound to miss out on a lot.
+I’m far from being able to get enthusiastic about every technical gimmick myself, but the advancements in music production through VR are undeniable.
+If you’re completely closed to it, you’re bound to miss out on a lot.
+This technology enhances the listening experience, making it more personal and immersive.
 In the future, for example, you might be able to beam yourself live into a concert scene via virtual reality.

 But one thing at a time.
 One person who is very well versed in this respect is Christoph Spinger, member of the VR-Nerds, and he will start by explaining what is actually so great and attractive about virtual reality: